When You've Gotta Go: Cover versions with lyrics in other languages

-A Finnish version of the song entitled "Kun Mentävä On" by the artist Danny was released as the B-side to his single "Yksinäinen Ilta", as well as the title track on his 1973 album.
-A Spanish version of the song with the title "Adios Amigo" (albeit with lyrics partially in English) was also recorded and released as a single by the pop group Los Albas in 1972, as well as a track on their self-titled album in 1974.
-A French language version with lyrics by J.-C. Deseure entitled "Le Temps De Vivre" was recorded by French group Virus and released as a single in 1973.
+A Finnish version of the song entitled "Kun Mentävä On" with lyrics by Pertti Reponen was released by the artist Danny as the B-side to his single "Yksinäinen Ilta", as well as the title track on his 1973 album.

-In 1974, British vocalist, Ricki Disoni (aka Gordon Waddison, a regularly appearing artist at venues such as The Night Out Theatre Restaurant), released his recording of the song, produced by Dave Richardson (founder of Sky Studios with rock band Jethro Tull), as a track on his UK album, This Is Ricki Disoni.
+A Spanish version of the song with the title "Adios Amigo" (albeit with lyrics partially in English) was also recorded and released as a single by the pop group Los Albas in 1972, as well as a track on their self-titled album in 1974 and their 1977 album La Hora Más Cuerda Del Verano Más Loco.
+It was also released on a Los Albas greatest hits album collection in 2022.